-Based on the existing data and application of DST, acetal does not present a safety concern for skin sensitization under the current, declared levels of use.
+Based on the existing data and application of DST, propanal diethyl acetal does not present a concern for skin sensitization.

 10.1.4.1.
 Risk assessment.
-The chemical structure of this material indicates that it would not be expected to react with skin proteins (Roberts et al., 2007; Toxtree 2.6.13; OECD toolbox v3.4).
-In a guinea pig open epicutaneous test, acetal was reported to be negative at 10% (Klecak, 1985).
-Similarly, in a human maximization test, no skin sensitization reactions were observed (RIFM, 1974).
-Acting conservatively, due to the limited data, the reported exposure was benchmarked utilizing the non-reactive DST of 900 μg/cm2.
+The chemical structure of this material indicates that it would not be expected to react with skin proteins directly (Roberts et al., 2007; Toxtree 2.6.13; OECD toolbox v3.4).
+No predictive skin sensitization studies are available for propanal diethyl acetal.
+However, in a human repeated insult patch test, no skin sensitization reactions were observed (RIFM, 1975).
+Acting conservatively due to the limited data, the reported exposure was benchmarked utilizing the non-reactive DST of 900 μg/cm2.
 The current exposure from the 95th percentile concentration is below the DST for non-reactive materials when evaluated in all QRA categories.
-Table 1 provides the acceptable concentrations for acetal, which presents no appreciable risk for skin sensitization based on the non-reactive DST.
+Table 1 provides the acceptable concentrations for propanal diethyl acetal, which presents no appreciable risk for skin sensitization based on the non-reactive DST.